Lemoore, California: History

 In the same year, 1873, a Mr. Armstrong donated 2 acre of land for the first school building in Lemoore.
 It was a frame structure 18 feet by 30 ft, completed and dedicated at a country dance held in December 1873.

 The railroad came to what is now Kings County in 1877.
 At that date Grangeville was the largest community in the entire area.
 After some dispute with its residents, rail officials decided to by-pass that settlement and went through Hanford.
 Lemoore, by that time had shown healthy growth.
 It could have been through the foresight of Dr. Moore in setting a head-start in '72 which attracted the rail route to his budding community.
 The line was put through Lemoore in 1877 parallel to Front Street, now called E Street.

 This re-directed the business growth of the town toward the railroad station from where Dr. Moore first encouraged residence and business activity.
 It eventually made E (Front Street) and D Streets the main business avenues of the community.

 After 25 years of service to the Lemoore area, Dr. Lee Moore died on September 11, 1898.
 The number of new residents he had helped bring into the world numbered in the thousands.

 In 1883 the town then had a flouring mill of 200 barrels daily capacity.
 It was an important shipping point for wheat and wool, and not long afterwards became a center for fruit, but in its early period many fires retarded its growth.

 Many of the early settlers of the Lemoore District were cultured people, and Lemoore attained a reputation for literary and musical accomplishments unmatched by many pioneer towns.
 There was an early literary society that had a long and noteworthy existence.

 In 1893 Tulare County, by act of the State Legislature, was split into two areas.
 Western Tulare County became what is now Kings County.
 In creating the new County of Kings there was keen competition between Hanford and Lemoore as to which would become the county seat.
 By that time Hanford's population had exceeded Lemoore's and the addition of the Santa Fe Railroad's main line through Hanford gave it the advantage of two rail lines instead of one.
 The result was the construction of the County Courthouse in that city.

 Lemoore became an incorporated city on July 4, 1900, which opened a new era for the community, with government by an elected City Council.
+The first president of the City Council was Charles Bailey.
 Lemoore residents have always taken a keen interest in local political activities.